Find synonyms Find exact match

 ●The thoracotomy is performed, the lung is retracted anteriorly, which can be facilitated by the mobilization of the pleural reflection and inferior pulmonary ligament (figure 12).

 ●The pleural space is evacuated of debris and the devitalized tissue in the mediastinum is debrided.

 ●The esophagus is encircled with a Penrose drain proximal to the perforation to facilitate dissection (figure 13).

 ●The perforation is localized and the repair is planned based on the size of the perforation, the friability of the esophagus, the degree of surrounding contamination, and the clinical status of the patient.

 ●The repair is then buttressed with a pedicled flap (eg, intercostal muscle flap) utilizing interrupted absorbable sutures.
-An alternative to the intercostal muscle flap is the parietal pleura flap if the intercostal muscle is not available or the intercostal bundle has been compromised (figure 14).
+An alternative to the intercostal muscle flap is the parietal pleura flap if the intercostal muscle is not available or the intercostal blood supply has been compromised (figure 14).

 ●The wound is copiously irrigated and drained utilizing two 28 to 32 French chest tubes.
 One chest tube is positioned in proximity to the site of injury to ensure adequate drainage if the repair breaks down and the second posterior to the repair.

 ●Pulmonary decortication is performed if exudate and debris are present to facilitate adequate lung expansion.

 ●A nasogastric tube is guided past the site of repair and into the stomach, taking care to avoid damaging the repair site.